DXHeroes/knowledge-base-content/practices/refactoring.md

 - Lack of developer motivation to do these small changes
 - Expensive and risky in the view of management.
 - Bug introduction is quite common.
-- Does not mean rewriting the code.
+- Developer start adding new features, rewriting the code, or fixing bugs during refactoring.
 - Does not mean fixing the bugs

 ## Resources for Refactoring